arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-modbus-tcp-plc-ide/content.md

 ### Next Steps

 Now that you have learned to implement the Modbus TCP between Portenta Machine Control devices using Arduino PLC IDE, try expanding the setup by integrating additional Modbus TCP compatible devices into the communication network.
+You can enhance this setup further with Opta™.
+Learn more about it by watching this [video](https://youtu.be/reBrbCq86uQ).

 Additionally, you can explore the possibilities by leveraging the onboard features of the Portenta Machine Control device combined with the Modbus TCP communication network.
 This combination offers a robust enhancement solution for industrial management systems.